PreranaRK/cloud-validation-framework/docs/docs/tests/opa.md

 }
 ```

-And here is the `ruleexists.rego`:
+And here is a sample `ruleexists.rego`:
 ```
 package rule
 default rulepass = true